ancfoster/Next-Boat/README.md

 - [AWS S3](http://aws.amazon.com/s3/) was used for hosting the Django static files and user uploaded media.
 Amazon Simple Storage Service is a service offered by Amazon Web Services (AWS) that provides object storage through a web service interface.

-- HTML - hypertext markup language is the standard language for designing files to be displayed in a web browser like Chrome or Safari.

-- CSS - cascading style sheets is a language used for styling a file written in a markup language like HTML.

-- JavaScript (ES11) is a scripting language and one of the main technologies of web development.
-In this project it was used on the client side for webpage behavior.

 ## Tools Used